811: parts: the clonus horror

 Is that Harley Davidson or the Marlboro Man? –Hard to tell.
 It’s Peter Fonda! –Gary Busey. –Malcolm Forbes.

 Harley Davidson and the Marlboro Man is a 1991 movie starring Mickey Rourke (Harley Davidson) and Don Johnson (The Marlboro Man) as bronco-bucking bikers fighting drug dealers in the far-distant future of 1996.
-Peter Fonda is an actor best known for playing motorcyclist Wyatt in 1969’s counterculture classic Easy Rider (which he also co-produced).
+Peter Fonda (1940-2019) was an actor best known for playing motorcyclist Wyatt in 1969’s counterculture classic Easy Rider (which he also co-produced).
 Gary Busey is a wild-man actor who has appeared in more than a hundred movies and TV shows.
 In 1988 he suffered nearly fatal head injuries in a motorcycle accident.
 Malcolm Forbes (1919-1990) was a publishing tycoon and an ardent motorcycling enthusiast.
 He even owned a motorcycle dealership in New Jersey.

 This is Then Came Bronson, over.